-2.7 COMBINED PROACTIVE SPECIFICATION (CPS)
+COMBINED PROACTIVE SPECIFICATION (CPS)

-Trees growing on Highway and communal Housing land are currently managed on a ward-by-ward basis, on a 3-year proactive cycle known as the 'Tree Maintenance Programme' or 'TMP'.
+Trees growing on Highway and communal Housing land are currently managed on a ward-by-ward basis, on a 3year proactive cycle known as the 'Tree Maintenance Programme' or 'TMP'.
 To simplify issuing works issued under the TMP, the 'Combined Proactive Specification' or 'CPS'. combines several different operations into a single combined specification.
 Individual operations listed in the combined specification will only apply in specific circumstances.
-For each tree, the Contractor should apply the appropriate operation listed in the cascade table below.
-When determining the appropriate operation to be applied the Contractor should start at the top of the table and work down through the list to determine whether the tree falls into the appropriate situation.
-The operations/ situations are listed in Table 4.
+For each tree, the contractor should apply the appropriate operation listed in the cascade table below.
+When determining the appropriate operation to be applied the contractor should start at the top of the table and work down through the list to determine whether the tree falls into the appropriate situation.
+The operation and situations are listed in Table 3.